music and opinion from Wales' wandering poet.

 after her final shift, Akester tearfully explained how

 losing her job and walking away from the people

-she has cared for, was the hardest thing she
+she has cared for, was the hardest thing she has ever done.

 “I just can't believe what the bloody government

 is doing to us, I just don't get it, I don't

 understand,” she said.

 Akester said the situation is unfair, as residents and

 guests are not required to be vaccinated under the

 new rules.
 She claimed residents at her facility